-As a supplier of Australia’s oldest battery manufacturer, here at Coff Harbour Auto Electrical we’re always willing to help our customers by answering any questions they might have about our products.
+As a supplier of Australia’s longest standing battery manufacturer, Century Batteries, here at Coff Harbour Auto Electrical we’re always willing to help our customers by answering any questions they might have about our products.
 Below is a list of frequently asked questions:

 Q. Why has my battery gone flat?